 Your ideal partner will feature your link in a good spot, where it will likely be seen, on a high-quality page that gets good traffic.
 They will also not have so many outbound links that yours is likely to get lost in a sea of other content.
 The reverse is also true, being a good partner means providing good visibility on high-quality content that people will actually gravitate towards.

-When considering link exchanges, there are a few reasons to do so outside of the basic idea of link building.
+When considering link exchanges, there are a few reasons to do so outside of the basics of link building.
 Link building is mostly about generating organic traffic, but that doesn’t mean you just want people coming to your site.
 You want site visitors that take an interest in what you do and what your brand is.

 You want referral traffic that says “yes this is a good link to go to when I want…” That way Google values your site’s authority higher and sees high referral traffic as a sign that your site is valuable.
 Of the millions of sites that Google crawls and indexes every day, it values them by a number of factors and then ranks them accordingly.
-If Google has tons of people telling it through measurable metric data that your site has value and is important to whatever niche you are in, then it will rank higher as a result.

 This also applies to brand recognition and your reputation on the web.
 If it becomes clear to both users and Google that your site is the one to go to for information or products in a particular space, that reputation will grow, your brand will grow as a result and your organic traffic will increase accordingly.